Category: music

 Media Monitor: Police Locate Tom Phillips' Campsite

-RNZ is reporting that police believe they have discovered the main campsite used by Tom Phillips and his children in recent months.
-It said the campsite is about 200 meters from where the younger children were found on Monday.
-Detective…
+RNZ is reporting that police have located what they believe to be the main campsite used by Tom Phillips and his children in recent months.
+The campsite was well-hidden and difficult to access.

 WorldPolitics and GovernmentBusinessEntertainmentSportGeneral PoliticsLegalFilm and TVEconomyTradeEmployment and LaborMusicTransportation